Unconditional love

 Meet Sunny

-Sunny is an 9 year old Golden Retriever and weighs about 85 pounds.
-He has worked as a therapy dog for 7 years and is registered through the Alliance of Therapy Dogs.
+Sunny is a 10 year old Golden Retriever and weighs about 85 pounds.
+He has worked as a therapy dog for 9 years and is registered through the Alliance of Therapy Dogs.
 Sunny holds Canine Good Citizen and Therapy Dog Supreme titles through the American Kennel Club, and has advanced certification through HOPE Animal-Assisted Crisis Response.
+He has paved the way for many other therapy dogs across campus and deployed nationally to disasters and crises.

 Meet Poppy

-Poppy is a 5 year old Newfypoo (Newfoundland + Poodle) and weighs 100 pounds.
+Poppy is a 6 year old Newfypoo (Newfoundland + Poodle) and weighs 100 pounds.
 She is registered through the Alliance of Therapy Dogs and holds Canine Good Citizen and Therapy Dog Excellence titles through the American Kennel Club.
 She also has advanced certification through HOPE Animal Assisted Crisis Response.
-Poppy is low shedding and considered hypoallergenic.
+Poppy is low shedding and may be considered hypoallergenic.

 Meet Mocha